Nicodu21/DTFF-project/README.md

     ├── Data                # Data used for our analysis ├── Text                # Documentation files
+    │   ├── images          # Images of Presentation and Report
     │   ├── presentation    # Presentation of project
     │   └── report          # Report of project
     ├── code